Emirates Trip. Day 8: Dubai

-Haaa kena turun tingkat LG...
+Haaa, kena turun tingkat LG...

-bila laa bole pakai kereta macam ni...
+Bila laa boleh pakai kereta macam ni...

-Go get your ticket while still available!!
+Go get your ticket while it's still available!!

 Ohhh okay...
 I didn't know that!